 Run system file checker

 The Windows 10 freezes randomly issue can also attribute to the system file corrupt or missing.
 Run the built-in system file checker utility that automatically scans and restores the original system file and solves this kind of problem.

 - On the start menu Search for cmd,

-- Right click on command prompt and select run as administrator,
+- Right-click on the command prompt and select run as administrator,

-- Type command sfc /scannow and press enter key on the keyboard,
+- Type the command sfc /scannow and press enter key on the keyboard,

 - This will start the scanning process for missing corrupted system files,

 - If found any the SFC utility automatically restores them with the correct one from a compressed folder located %WinDir%\System32\dllcache.

 - Let the scanning process complete 100% once done restart your PC and check if this time computer running smoothly.

 Run the DISM Tool

 If the issue persists, run the DISM tool that checks the system health and will try to restore the files.

 - Click on ‘Start’ Enter ‘Command prompt’ in the Search box.

 - In the list of results, swipe down on or right-click the Command prompt, and then tap or click ‘Run as administrator.

 - In the Administrator: Command Prompt window, type the following commands.
 Press the Enter key after each command: